exasol/project-keeper/doc/system_requirements.md

 #### Get Changed Dependency
 `req~npm-changed-dependency~1`

-PK can retrieve changed NPM dependencies that where added, updated or removed since the last release.
+PK can retrieve changed NPM dependencies that were added, updated or removed since the last release.

 Covers:
 * `feat~npm-project-support~1`